-Policy 10.3.4: The City and School Board will continue to coordinate efforts to design and build new school facilities, and facility rehabilitation and expansions, to serve as emergency shelters as required by Section 163.3177, Florida Statutes.
-Panama City will continue to fulfill the requirements of Section 1013.372, Florida Statutes, such that as appropriate new educational facilities will serve as public shelters for emergency management purposes and shall coordinate with the School Board regarding emergency preparedness issues and plans.
+Policy 10.3.4: The City and School Board will continue to coordinate efforts to design and build new school facilities, and facility rehabilitation and expansions, to serve as emergency shelters.
+Panama City will continue to allow new educational facilities to serve as public shelters for emergency management purposes where appropriate and shall coordinate with the School Board regarding emergency preparedness issues and plans.